spaceml-org/floodmapper/tutorial/05_DOWNLOADING_AND_MAPPING.md

  * Track image download progress in the database.
  * Download the latest permanent water layers from the GEE archive.

-To start the download process, execute the following command in a terminal under the ```floodmapper/scripts``` directory:
+To start the download process, execute one of the following commands in a terminal under the ```floodmapper/scripts``` directory:

 ```
 # Change to the scripts directory
 cd scripts

-# Query data by pointing to a saved AoI file (can be local, or on GCP)
+# Query data by pointing to a saved AoI file
 python 01_download_images.py \
-    --session-code EMSR586 \
-    --path-aois ../flood-activations/EMSR586/patches_to_map.geojson \
+    --path-aois gs://floodmapper-demo/0_DEV/1_Staging/operational/EMSR586/patches_to_map.geojson \
     --flood-start-date 2022-07-01 \
     --flood-end-date 2022-07-24 \
     --ref-start-date 2022-06-10 \